-You will have one hour to answer a two-part question.
-Two sample tests, as well as some information on the qualities we will be looking for in applicants' answers, are available to download.
+You will have one hour to answer an essay based question.
+Three sample tests, as well as some information on the qualities we will be looking for in applicants' answers, are available to download.

 The questions will not require that you have any prior knowledge of the law.
 We are looking to test your general skills of comprehension and exposition.

 When and where will I sit the test?

 If you are called for an interview, you will sit the test while in Cambridge for your interview.
 The college dealing with your application will give you further details in due course.
 The test is a paper-based test; it will not involve the use of a computer, except for applicants with a relevant disability.